M-J-Robbins/good-email-code/email-enhancements/faux-absolute-position.md

 # Faux Absolute Position
 I originally wrote about this back in 2016 on the old Rebel site.
-More recently this has come up in a few conversations on (email geek slack)[https://email.geeks.chat/].
-I started work on this article then realised 2 other email geeks, Rémi Parmentier, Steven Sayo were writing their own too, so we decided to team up and cross reference each other.
+More recently it has come up in a few conversations on (email geek slack)[https://email.geeks.chat/].
+Shortly after I started work on this article I realised 2 other email geeks, Rémi Parmentier, Steven Sayo were writing their own too, so we decided to team up and cross reference each other.

 You can read their articles here:
 * *Rémi Parmentier ()[]*
-* *Steven Sayo ()[]*
+* *Steven Sayo (Email Absolute Positioning.)[https://medium.com/@sayo1337/efd2f2f09ed4]*

 ## The code
+With the code we are applying absolute positioning to some text so that it sits over an image.
+You can adapt this to position anything you like over anything else in your email but be careful when moving or covering anything you want to be clickable.

 {% highlight css %}
 .faux-absolute{
   max-height:0;